 1. Lack of Training

 Try to build up over time to 2-3 times your goal maximum score during a workout.
-For instance, if your goal pushups max is 50 in 2 minutes, shoot for 100-150 during a normal workout.
-(See workout ideas for every OTHER day: PT Pyramid, PT SuperSet, Max Rep Sets).
-Also, stretch out your sets to 1-2 minutes in length on Max Rep Set Days.
+For instance, if your goal push-up max is 50 in two minutes, shoot for 100-150 during a normal workout.
+(See workout ideas for every other day: PT Pyramid, PT Superset, Max-Rep Sets).
+Also, stretch out your sets to 1-2 minutes in length on max-rep set days.

-2. Pace Yourself
+2. You're Not Pacing Yourself

 Push-ups are a different animal, as you have gravity slowly eating away at your reps the slower you go.
 I recommend you let gravity take you down and exert fast on the up movement.
 Don't waste energy going down when gravity will do that for free.
-Keep working your pace in the workouts and you will find that you have the stamina to go the full 2 minutes after a few weeks.
+Keep working your pace in the workouts, and you will find that you have the stamina to go the full two minutes after a few weeks.

 3. Fuel and Fatigue

-However, when you start to shake at the end of your pushup timed set, you are going to waste a lot of energy fast, as that is a central nervous system breakdown (or the beginning of it).
-It is actually best to call it quits and not try to get that last pushup in, versus staying there and shaking for 10-15 seconds.
-You have to remember that you still have to do the 1.5 mile run next, and you will need that energy your body just dumped failing at pushups.
+However, when you start to shake at the end of your push-up timed set, you are going to waste a lot of energy fast.
+That is a central nervous system breakdown (or the beginning of it).
+It is actually best to call it quits and not try to get that last push-up in, versus staying there and shaking for 10-15 seconds.
+You have to remember that you still have to do the 1.5-mile run next, and you will need that energy your body just dumped failing at push-ups.